Join us for 4th Friday!

 There is plenty to see and do every 4th Friday in downtown Fayetteville!
 Check out these locations for art and culture-related activities:

 Cape Fear Studios, 148 Maxwell St.: Visual art exhibitions from 6 to 9 p.m.
-Opening this 4th Friday is the exhibit The Art of Those Who Serve, featuring art created by United States military personnel.
+See the opening of the 2013 Annual

 Be sure to catch John Malzone’s Cotton Exchange Express, weather permitting.
 The free train ride departs from the Cotton Exchange at 226 Donaldson St.